Complements of discriminants of real parabolic function singularities. II: The case of singularities

-The set of non-discriminant polynomials (\ref{vdD4}) whose parameters $(\varkappa_2, \varkappa_3, \varkappa_4)$ belong to this pyramid consists of eight connected domains.
+The set of non-discriminant polynomials (\ref{vdD4}) whose parameters $(\varkappa_2, \varkappa_3, \varkappa_4)$ belong to this pyramid consists of nine connected domains: the number of domains with 0, 1, 2, 3, or 4 negative critical values is equal to 1, 1, 3, 3, or 1, respectively.
 We are only interested in three of these domains, whose points are the polynomials (\ref{vdD4}) which have exactly one positive critical value.
-The projections of these domains to the space $\R^3$ of coefficients $(\varkappa_2, \varkappa_3, \varkappa_4)$ are three shares of the pyramid: their intersections with a section of the pyramid are shown in Fig.~\ref{pyramid} (right).
-Each share, marked by a letter \ $a, b,$ or $c$ \ in the picture, consists of polynomials (\ref{trun}) whose critical value at the saddlepoint with that marking is the highest.
-The corresponding domain in the parameter space $\R^4$ of the family (\ref{vdD4}) is a fiber bundle over the corresponding share shown in Fig.~\ref{pyramid} (right), where the fiber over a polynomial (\ref{trun}) is equal to the interval between two its highest critical values.
+The projections of these domains to the space $\R^3$ of coefficients $(\varkappa_2, \varkappa_3, \varkappa_4)$ are three sectors of the pyramid: their intersections with a section of the pyramid are shown in Fig.~\ref{pyramid} (right).
+Each sector, marked by a letter \ $a, b,$ or $c$ \ in the picture, consists of polynomials (\ref{trun}) whose critical value at the critical point with that marking is the highest.
+The corresponding domain in the parameter space $\R^4$ of the family (\ref{vdD4}) is a fiber bundle over the corresponding sector shown in Fig.~\ref{pyramid} (right), where the fiber over a polynomial (\ref{trun}) is equal to the interval between two its highest critical values.
 Clearly, all three of these domains are contractible.
+The set of polynomials (\ref{con7}) belongs to the boundaries of all these domains.